-We have received Israeli government grants and loans for certain research and development expenditures.
-The terms of these grants and loans may require us to satisfy specified conditions in order to manufacture products and transfer technologies outside of Israel.
-We may be required to pay penalties in addition to repayment of the grants and loans.
-Such grants and loans may be terminated or reduced in the future, which would increase our costs.
+We have received Israeli government grants for certain research and development expenditures.
+The terms of these grants may require us to satisfy specified conditions in order to manufacture products and transfer technologies outside of Israel.
+We may be required to pay penalties in addition to repayment of the grants.
+Such grants may be terminated or reduced in the future, which would increase our costs.
 See "Business - Government Regulation and Funding - Israeli Government Programs."